 TRAIL 4 – BEYOND ROCKY REEF (NW Route)

-Each of the above “trails” can obviously be followed or explored through different entry points but the easiest and advisable one is as above.
+Each of the above trails can obviously be followed or explored through different entry points but the easiest and advisable one is as above.
 Whatever you do, don’t forget to read up also on our Conditions & Risks section below before organising your first Chesil Cove dive.
-You can call us 7 days a week 9 to 5 on 01305824555 for queries and advice.
+You can call us 9 to 5 on 01305824555 for queries and advice.
 You can also follow our DAILY photographic update of Chesil Beach on CHESIL BEACH WATCH.

 Visiting Chesil… It’s not only about diving.
 There’s a lot of fun to be had with family.
 Why not build a stone stack and see how high you can go?
 But don’t forget, you are not allowed to remove and take away pebbles from the beach.
 Enjoy them where they are…